tao-pr/git-regional-languages/README.md

 can place it in a text file named `GOOGLE-API-KEY`, put it in the root directory of the repo.

+>Obtain your Google API key here: https://console.developers.google.com/project/_/apiui/credential.
+Also make sure you have **GoogleMap API** enabled for this credential.

 ### Prepare your MongoDB

 To set your data storage, create a DB named `gitlang`.